Are Services Interrupted During Specification Modification?¶

 Scaling up/down

-Scaling up/out, down/in, and replica quantity change
+Scaling up/down and replica quantity change

 N/A